kpchoy/Study-Guide-Notes-/javascript/thatjsdude_interview_q.md

     - event.stopPropagation()
   3. Can you remove an event handler from element
     - target.removeEventListener('click', handler)
-  4. How could you run event handler in the capturing phase?
+  4. How could you prevent multiple event handler to be fired for an event?
+    - event.stopImmediatePropagation()
+  5. Node vs Element?
+    - node any DOM object
+    - element is specific type of node (text nodes, comment nodes, document nodes)